stackotter/swift-bundler/README.md

 To open the package in Xcode, just run `open Package.swift`, or use Finder to open `Package.swift` with Xcode.

-## Contributing

-Contributions of all kinds are very welcome!
-Just make sure to check out [the contributing guidelines](CONTRIBUTING.md) before getting started.

-## Supporting Swift Bundler
+## Supporting Swift Bundler ❤️

-I spend most of my spare time working on open-source projects and creating tools for the community.
-If you find Swift Bundler useful, please consider supporting me by becoming a sponsor.
-Every single sponsorship helps me focus more of my time on what I love — working on open-source.
+If you find Swift Bundler useful, please consider supporting me by [becoming a sponsor](https://github.com/sponsors/stackotter).
+I spend most of my spare time working on open-source projects and creating tools for the community, and every single sponsorship helps me focus more time on making high quality tools.

-Become a sponsor through [GitHub Sponsors](https://github.com/sponsors/stackotter) ❤️

 ## Configuration